stride3d/stride-docs/en/manual/graphics/lights-and-shadows/directional-lights.md

 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Artist</span>

 **Directional lights** come uniformly from one direction.
 They're often used for simulating large, distant light sources such as the sun, and cast shadows.
-By default, new scenes you create in Xenko contain a directional light.
+By default, new scenes you create in Stride contain a directional light.

 ![media/DirectionalLightOverview.png](media/DirectionalLightOverview.png)